emmajanedrews/base-template/_posts/2018-01-26-how-to-get-through-a-dramatic-career-change.md

 {% include youtube.html %}
 {: .present-before-paste}

-In recruitment, we talk to a lot of candidates who’ve made dramatic career changes.
+In recruitment, we talk to a lot of candidates who have made dramatic career changes.
 Through those conversations, we’ve been able to garner a lot of tips to help others make the transition through what can be a scary time in your career.
 {: .present-before-paste}

 First, **figure out who you want to work with.** You can do this in a variety of ways.
 For example, you may request another interview or ask to shadow someone who has the job you are interested in.